Develop code and manage pending changes

-- If your team project contains customized work item type definitions, you might have problems using My Work, unless an Administrator for your team project has taken certain steps.
-See Configure and customize Agile planning tools for a team project and Update a customized process template to access new features.
+- If your project contains customized work item type definitions, you might have problems using My Work, unless an Administrator for your project has taken certain steps.
+See Configure and customize Agile planning tools for a project and Update a customized process template to access new features.

 Use the Pending Changes page to manage your work